ghostinthefingers/CTF-Writeups/vishwa2023/re/WednesdayThursdayFriday/README.md

 flag_format = "VishwaCTF{"

+# check if first 10 chars would be like flag_format
 for i in range(10):
     z.add(s[i] == ord(flag_format[i]))

+# check if all chars would be ascii printable
 for i in range(10,34):
      z.add(s[i] >= ord('!'))
      z.add(s[i] <= ord('~'))

+# chack if the last char would be "}"
 z.add(s[-1] == ord('}'))

+# check if z3 can solve it
 if z.check() == sat:
     solution = z.model()
     flag = ""